How to enable the Start screen in Windows 10

 How to bring back the Start Screen

-- In the bottom right-hand corner of your screen, click the icon to open the Action Center; circled in red below.
+- In the bottom-right corner of your screen, click the icon to open the Action Center; circled in red below.

 - In the lower section of the window that opens, locate and click on the Tablet mode tile.